aplteam/Cider/docs/Cider-User-Guide.md

 2 = If it's the first project in the current WS then ask the user whether she wants to change the current directory

 If no such value is defined then Cider behaves as if it is defined with the value 1.

+##### CheckForDropboxConflicts

+This is an optional flag.

+If you don't use Dropbox skip this topic.

+If `CheckForDropboxConflicts` is defined and has the value 1, then both `]OpenProject` and `]CloseProject` will check whether the project has files that contain the string "conflicted copy" and report such files to the session.

+In case Dropbox cannot figure out what the last version is, it will create such a file.
+Dropbox leaves it to the user to compare such a file manually and solve the conflict somehow.
+Because Dropbox does not actually tell you about such files, Cider does it for you if you configure it accordingly.

 ##### ExecuteAfterProjectOpen